 You must analyze your database before upgrading it to the new release.
 To analyze, run the preupgrade.jar Pre-Upgrade Information Tool from the environment of the database that you want to upgrade.
-Running the Pre-Upgrade Information Tool provides information about any issues that needs to be fixed.
+Running the Pre-Upgrade Information Tool provides information about any issues that need to be fixed.

-You must run the preupgrade.jar tool in the environment of the source database.
-For example in the Oracle Database 12c Release 1 environment.
+You must run the preupgrade.jar tool in the environment of the source database, for example, in the Oracle Database 12c Release 2 (12.2) environment.
 The database must be up and running.

 The Pre-Upgrade Information Tool generates log files and fixup scripts that you can run, to resolve issues that are flagged in the source database.
 These log files and fixup scripts are generated in the POSIX file system.
 If ORACLE\BASE is defined, then the generated scripts and log files are created in the \$ORACLE\BASE/cfgtoollogs directory.
-If ORACLE\BASE is not defined, then the generated scripts and log files are created in the \$ORACLE\HOME/cfgtoollogs directory.
+If ORACLE\BASE is not defined, then the generated scripts and log files are created in the \$ORACLE\BASE is not defined, then the generated scripts and log files are created in the \$ORACLE\BASE is not defined, then the generated scripts and log files are created in the \$ORACLE\HOME/cfgtoollogs directory.